-The global reach the internet provides us with can hide some tracking challenges too.
-Becoming a global brand with multiple languages, multiple websites, and perhaps running on separate domains, or subdomains can turn a simple and straight forward setup into an over complicated setup.
+The global reach that the internet provides us with can have some tracking challenges too.
+Becoming a global brand with multiple languages, multiple websites, and perhaps running on separate domains or subdomains can turn a simple setup into an overcomplicated setup.

-> Before you start implementing AnyTrack, let's zoom out and look at the different aspects to consider, and their subsequent implications.
+Before implementing AnyTrack, let's zoom out and look at the different aspects to consider and their subsequent implications.

-> Here is a list of questions you need to answer:
+Here is a list of questions you need to answer:

 - Is each language running on a different Shopify Instance?